 Dear Berlin visitors and Berliners,

-thanks to the falling incidence figures, the further relaxations are being implemented in Berlin.
+thanks to the falling incidence figures, Berlin welcomes you again.
 Berlin's hotels and museums are open and cafes and restaurants are allowed to serve guests without having to collect their contact details!
-And at outdoor events, even the testing requirement is waived (up to 500 people present).
+At outdoor events, even the testing requirement is waived (up to 500 people present).

 Look forward to the following openings & loosenings of restrictions

 - You can visit theaters, concert halls and cinemas again

 - Since July 3, ID documentation will no longer be required in retail outlets and museums.

 - Fairs and festivals are allowed to take place again.

 - Outdoor dance events may take place with up to 1,000 - negatively tested - visitors.